What Are Bitcoin Smart Contracts?

 What Is a Bitcoin Smart Contract?

-A smart contract is a digital agreement which is automatically executed and based on predefined criteria.
+A smart contract refers to a digital agreement that is self-executing based on predefined conditions.
+Bitcoin smart contracts operate on the Bitcoin blockchain, automatically executing transactions when the predefined conditions are met, without the need for intermediaries.
 For example, a smart contract might specify that bitcoin should be automatically sent from one user to another after a certain time delay.

 Smart contracts can be extremely complex and include multiple conditional criteria, or they can be as simple as requiring a digital signature to spend money.